Reconciliation in action at MTC

 Our Reconciliation Action Plan

-In November 2021, we launched our ‘Innovate’ Reconciliation Action Plan 2021-2023 (RAP) through which we will consolidate the relationships we are continually building with Aboriginal and Torres Strait Islander communities.
-Among our key goals for the next two years are to further increase Aboriginal and Torres Strait Islander representation across our workforce, implement Cultural Leave (to attend events such as NAIDOC Week and Sorry Business), and implement an Aboriginal and Torres Strait Islander employment and retention strategy in consultation with our existing Aboriginal and Torres Strait Islander staff.
+In November 2021, we launched our ‘Innovate’ Reconciliation Action Plan 2021-2023 (RAP) through which we have consolidated the relationships we are continually building with Aboriginal and Torres Strait Islander communities.
+Some of our key goals have been to increase Aboriginal and Torres Strait Islander representation across our workforce, implement Cultural Leave, and implement an Aboriginal and Torres Strait Islander employment and retention strategy in consultation with our existing Aboriginal and Torres Strait Islander staff.

 Our Reconciliation Action Plan artwork was created by Jasmine Sarin, a proud Kamilaroi and Jerrinja woman from NSW.